asvela/keyoscacquire/keyoscacquire/docs/contents/usage.rst

 How to use
 **********

 The VISA addresses of connected instruments can be found with the installed command line function `list_visa_devices` or can be found in NI MAX.
-The address should be set as the ``_visa_address`` in :mod:`keyoscacq.config`
+The address should be set as the ``_visa_address`` in :mod:`keyoscacquire.config`

 .. note:: In order to connect to a VISA instrument, NI MAX or similar might need to be running on the computer.